 Web Store Order Processor Using Work Items

 This robot splits orders by customer from an incoming Excel file.
 The orders are then handled individually and in parallel.
+It includes a second version of the consumer task which produces errors, which can be used to demonstrate how the Control Room receives errors from bots.

 The robot demonstrates the Work Items feature of Robocorp Control Room: